Law meets Practice

 Law Meets Practice is a new set of colloquia of the Master Programme International and European Union Law.
 The Colloquia are aimed at stimulating reflections on current issues of International and European Union Law by bridging academic knowledge with the legal practice.
 Practitioners are invited to present their own perspectives on a wide variety set of important topics and discuss their career path with students.
 Law Meets Practice is thus a new intellectual challenge as well as a unique networking opportunity for our students to prepare them for their future career.

-The IEUL Master Programme hosts Mr Jonathan Ruff’s talk on ‘State immunity and immunity of international organisations’ on Friday 24 May, 13:00-14:45, in Room Theil C1-4.
-During this event, the origin, development and current state of the doctrines of state immunity and immunity of international organisations are explored.
-The guest lecture will start with a brief outline of the concepts of ‘state’ and ‘international organisation’ under public international law, followed by an overview of the case law of courts around the globe that gave shape to the doctrine of state immunity and immunity of international organisations.
-En route, the most notable international conventions in this field, as well as the human rights perspective and considerations concerning state immunity and immunity of international organisations will be discussed.
-In the context of the doctrine of immunity of international organisations, the position of the European Union will be given particular attention.
-The last part of the guest lecture will be dedicated to the case law of the Dutch Supreme Court on state immunity and immunity of international organisations in the period 2012-2019.
+On Friday 24 May, Mr Jonathan Ruff’s has talked on ‘State immunity and immunity of international organisations’.
+During this event, the origin, development and current state of the doctrines of state immunity and immunity of international organisations were explored.
+The guest lecture started with a brief outline of the concepts of ‘state’ and ‘international organisation’ under public international law, followed by an overview of the case law of courts around the globe that gave shape to the doctrine of state immunity and immunity of international organisations.
+Also, the most notable international conventions in this field, as well as the human rights perspective and considerations concerning state immunity and immunity of international organisations have been discussed.
+In the context of the doctrine of immunity of international organisations, the position of the European Union has been given particular attention.
+The last part of the guest lecture has been dedicated to the case law of the Dutch Supreme Court on state immunity and immunity of international organisations in the period 2012-2019.

-About the speaker: Jonathan Ruff is an alumnus of the School of Law of Erasmus University Rotterdam.
+About the speaker: Jonathan Ruff is an alumnus of Erasmus School of Law.
 He currently works as an attorney (senior associate) for the law firm Loyens&Loeff, The Netherlands.
 He is specialized in matters relating to public international law, international arbitration and private international law, including human rights law, investment arbitration and commercial disputes.
 He is also active in the field of privacy law, in particular in the context of human rights, and the ethical aspects of artificial intelligence.

 IEUL students experience the “real-life” work of a lawyer at the Law firm Loyens & Loeff Rotterdam